8 Best Breadmakers in Australia (2025)

 #1 - Big and Loud

-The Breville BBM800XL is not a compact machine, which is understandable due to its large loaf-size options.
+The Breville BBM800XL is not a compact machine, which is understandable due to its extensive loaf-size options.
 Thus, we do not recommend it for smaller kitchens or frequent movement.
 Also, the machine can be slightly noisy during the kneading phase, which can be bothersome.

 #2 - Paddle Occasionally Sticks

-While the collapsible paddle is a great feature, we found reports that it sometimes sticks to the bread, making extraction a bit challenging.
+While the collapsible paddle is a great feature, we found reports that it sometimes sticks to the bread, making extraction challenging.
 We didn't have this experience first-hand, but keep that in mind when using the appliance.

 Overall Verdict